-Except as otherwise stated, the scientific and technical information relating to the Arctic Project contained in this Form 10-K is derived from the (i) 2023 S-K 1300 report for Arctic titled "Arctic Project Technical Report Summary, Ambler Mining District, Alaska" dated November 30, 2022 prepared by Ausenco Engineering Canada Inc., Wood Canada Limited, SRK Consulting (Canada) Inc. and Brown and Caldwell, each of whom are not affiliated with Trilogy ("S-K 1300 Arctic

-Report") and the (ii) 2023 Arctic Report titled "Arctic Project NI 43-101 Technical Report on Feasibility Study, Ambler Mining District, Alaska" with an effective date of January 20, 2023, prepared by Ausenco Engineering Canada Inc., Wood Canada Limited, SRK Consulting (Canada) Inc. and Brown and Caldwell ("NI 43-101 Arctic Report").
+Except as otherwise stated, the scientific and technical information relating to the Arctic Project contained in this Form 10-K is derived from the (i) 2023 S-K 1300 report for the Arctic Project titled "Arctic Project S-K 1300 Technical Report Summary, Ambler Mining District, Alaska" dated November 30, 2022 prepared by Ausenco Engineering Canada Inc., Wood Canada Limited, SRK Consulting (Canada) Inc. and Brown and Caldwell, each of whom are not affiliated with Trilogy ("S-K 1300 Arctic Report") and the (ii) 2023 Arctic Report titled "Arctic Project NI 43-101 Technical Report on Feasibility Study, Ambler Mining District, Alaska" with an effective date of January 20, 2023, prepared by Ausenco Engineering Canada Inc., Wood Canada Limited, SRK Consulting (Canada) Inc. and Brown and Caldwell ("NI 43-101 Arctic Report").
 The information regarding the Arctic Project is based on assumptions, qualifications and procedures which are not fully described herein.
 Reference should be made to the full text of the S-K 1300 Arctic Report and the NI 43-101 Arctic Report which has been filed, as applicable, with the relevant US and Canadian securities regulatory authorities.
-The NI 43-101 Arctic Report is available for review on SEDAR+ at www.sedarplus.ca and the S-K 1300 Arctic Report is available for review on EDGAR at www.sec.gov.
+The NI 43-101 Arctic Report is available for review on EDGAR at www.sec.gov.